Hymns in the Church of Jesus Christ of Latter-day Saints: 1909 Deseret Sunday School Songs

 Before correlation, the church auxiliaries were free to publish their own curricula and hymnbooks.
 The Deseret Sunday School Union published a series of songbooks beginning in the late 1884.
 Many of the songs in these early Sunday School songbooks were intended for use with youth and followed the "gospel song" style of bouncy rhythms, repeated pitches, a verse-chorus pattern, melodramatic metaphor, and a tendency to focus on exhortation to the singers.
-These songbooks were extremely popular and introduced such favorites as "Oh, How Lovely Was the Morning", "Improve the Shining Moments", and "Choose the Right".
+These songbooks were extremely popular and introduced such favorites as "Oh, How Lovely Was the Morning" (now known as "Joseph Smith's First Prayer"), "Improve the Shining Moments", and "Choose the Right".

 A new edition of the Sunday School songbook entitled Deseret Sunday School Songs was published in 1909.
 Following the format of the Songs of Zion hymnbook, it was expanded and printed with two-staff notation instead of the three-staff format of the Psalmody.
 Deseret Sunday School Songs outlasted the Psalmody, being used in the LDS Church until 1948.
 It was much more popular because the tunes were more "singable".
 Of the 295 hymns in the Deseret Sunday School Songs, 120 still appear in the 1985 Latter-day Saint hymnal.